Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Introduction

 Our main contributions can be summarized as follows:

 \begin{enumerate}

-\item Methodologically, we introduce the Mt-MBSP method for Bayesian estimation and variable selection in \textit{mixed-type} multivariate regression models.
+\item Methodologically, we introduce the Mt-MBSP method for Bayesian estimation and variable selection in \textit{mixed-type} multivariate regression models even when $p \gg n$.
 Our method accommodates correlations between the mixed-type (discrete and continuous) response variables trough latent variables and facilitates variable selection from the $p$ covariates using continuous shrinkage priors.
 By employing PGDA, Mt-MBSP can also be fit with an exact Gibbs sampler. \item Theoretically, we derive both necessary \textit{and} sufficient conditions for posterior contraction under the one-step Mt-MBSP model when $p \gg n$.
-The overwhelming majority of asymptotic theory for Bayesian high-dimensional regression models focuses only on sufficient conditions.
-However, necessary conditions for posterior consistency are also useful in that they imply conditions which, if violated, lead to posterior \textit{inconsistency}.
-We shed new light on asymptotics for Bayesian high-dimensional regression models by formally establishing that subexponential growth of $p$ with respect to $n$ is a \textit{necessary} condition for posterior consistency of one-stage estimators. \item We introduce a two-step estimation procedure that screens out spurious variables \textit{and} that gives consistent estimation when $p$ grows \textit{exponentially} with respect to $n$.
+We shed new light on asymptotics for Bayesian high-dimensional regression models by formally establishing that subexponential growth of $p$ with respect to $n$ is a \textit{necessary} condition for the posterior consistency of one-stage estimators.
+The overwhelming majority of asymptotic theory for Bayesian high-dimensional regression models focuses only on sufficient conditions for consistency.
+Our necessary conditions are useful in that they imply conditions which, if violated, lead to posterior \textit{inconsistency}. \item We introduce a two-step estimation procedure that screens out spurious variables \textit{and} that gives consistent estimation when $p$ grows \textit{exponentially} with respect to $n$.
 The proposed Bayesian prescreening procedure using GL priors is a new idea and can be applied to either multivariate or univariate regression models.
 We provide theoretical support for the two-step procedure by establishing its sure screening property and its posterior contraction rate when $p$ is allowed to grow exponentially fast with $n$.
 This ultrahigh-dimensional regime is different from the existing literature on Bayesian high-dimensional asymptotics, which has assumed \textit{subexponential} growth of $p$ with $n$. \end{enumerate} The rest of this paper is structured as follows.
 In Section \ref{method}, we introduce the Mt-MBSP method and discuss posterior sampling.
 Section \ref{theory} presents asymptotic results for the one-step Mt-MBSP estimator.
 In Section \ref{computation}, we introduce a novel two-step algorithm which we study theoretically.
 Section \ref{experiments} presents simulations and examples on real datasets.
 Section \ref{Discussion} concludes the paper.
 All of the proofs are deferred to Appendix \ref{S4:Proofs}.